 When you start to bid, see to it that you adopt different Bidding Strategies for various Search Engines.
 Search Engines Have Their Own P.P.C.
 Systems; which require different approaches.
 It's also worth it to identify different bids for the same Keyword Phrases in various Search Engines.

+Another Thing; It's Wiser Not To Bid On The Top Spot For A Couple Of Reasons:

 It is very expensive and impractical.